MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-3/README.md

 In terms of the **population & shopping centres & recreation** external dataset, please navigate to the `notebooks` directory and also run the `Data_download_pop_shopping_recreation` notebook to obtain all of related datasets.

 After downloading the data, remain in the `notebooks` directory and run the notebook:
-1. `SA2_EDA_pop_shopping_recreation`: This notebook processes the datasets as mentioned aboved and finds the relationships between rent and population, as well as shopping centres and recreations in a SA2 district.
+1. `SA2_EDA_pop_shopping_recreation`: This notebook processes the datasets as mentioned above and finds the relationships between rent and population, as well as shopping centres and recreations in a SA2 district.
 All processed external datasets are then stored in `data/curated/`.

+In terms of the **public transport & hospitals** external dataset, please navigate to the `notebooks` directory and also run the `Data_Download_PTV_Hospitals` notebook to obtain all of related datasets.

+After downloading the data, remain in the `notebooks` directory and run the notebook:
+1. `Distance_Calculation_Train_Hosp_CBD.ipynb`: This notebook processes the datasets mentioned about and calculates the driviing distances of each property from the nearest train station and Melbourne CBD using the Open Route Services API.
+It also calculates the haversine distance of each property from its nearest hospital.
+We obtain the domain dataset with distances added and it is saved to `data/curated/final_train_hospital_cbd_dist_data`.

+To answer the first question, **What are the Most Important Internal and External Factors?**, the following notebooks have been created and should be run in the specified order:
+1. `combining_datasets.ipynb`: In this notebook we combine all our internal and external features to obtain the final dataset to test for feature importance.
+2. `Random_Forest_Regressor_Feature_Imp.ipynb`: In this notebook we implement a Random Forest Regression Model to find the feature importance metrics for each feature in order to determine the top 10.
+3. `XGBoost_Feature_Imp.ipynb`: In this notebook we implement an XGBoost model to find the feature importance metrics for each feature in order to determine the top 10.
+4. `Top_10_Features.ipynb`: In this notebook we find the averages of the importances for each feature and select the top 10 based on highest average importance across both the models.

 To answer the question **"Where are the most liveable and affordable suburbs in Victoria?"**, the following notebooks have been created and should be run in the specified order:
 1. `livability.ipynb`: In this notebook, we identify the most liveable suburbs in Victoria based on our livability metrics.
 The livable metric's index of the suburbs is stored in the `data/curated` directory.